Revisiting McFadden's correction factor for sampling of alternatives in multinomial logit and mixed multinomial logit models: Sampling of alternatives in classical MNL models

+The next consideration is assigning a sampling probability to each \emph{alternative} in the choice set.
+It is at the level of alternatives that standard uniform or importance sampling probabilities can be assigned.
+In the former, sampling probabilities are constant across alternatives whereas in the latter they vary based on some specified rule.
+For example, in destination choice, alternatives close to the chosen alternative may receive a higher sampling probability as they are more likely to be chosen.
+Typically, defining the non-constant sampling probabilities at the level of alternatives is done by relying on results from previous studies such that no endogeneity is introduced.
+For \citet{mcfadden1978modeling}'s correction factor, the resulting conditional sampling probabilities of the \emph{set} $\pi(D_{n}|j) \text{ } \forall j\in D_{n}$ are relevant.
+Different combinations of sampling probabilities and protocols at the level of the alternatives may result in the same conditional sampling probabilities at the level of the set $D_{n}$.

-The next consideration is assigning a sampling probability to the non-chosen alternatives (or directly to each eligible $D_{n}$).
-The sampling probability attaches a numeric value to McFadden's correction factor.
-An attractive choice is uniform conditioning whereby an equal probability of being sampled is assigned to each eligible $D_{n}$ such that $\pi(D_{n}|j)=\pi(D_{n}|k) \text{ } \forall j,k$.
-Uniform conditioning adds a constant to the indirect utility of each alternative in Equation (\ref{Eq:McFadBayes1}) and thereby cancels out of the corrected choice probability.
-Equation (\ref{Eq:ChoiceProb1}) thus conveniently provides consistent estimates under uniform conditioning without the need to make adjustments to the indirect utility function.
+An attractive choice for the conditional sampling probability at the level of the set is uniform conditioning whereby an equal conditional probability of being sampled is assigned to each eligible $D_{n}$ such that $\pi(D_{n}|j)=\pi(D_{n}|k) \text{ } \forall j,k$.
+Uniform conditioning adds a constant to the indirect utility of each alternative in Eq.~\eqref{Eq:McFad} and thereby cancels it out in the corrected choice probability.
+Eq.~\eqref{Eq:ChoiceProb1} thus conveniently provides consistent estimates under uniform conditioning without the need to make adjustments to the indirect utility function.
+It is intuitive that no correction factor is needed under uniform conditioning to avoid bias because the sampling protocol does not steer the analysis towards a specific set of alternatives from the full choice set.
+Uniform conditioning does not make it more or less likely that certain utility differences are evaluated.
+As the sample size increases, the pure randomness of uniform conditioning increases the probability that all relevant utility differences are studied in a balanced way across the sample and consistent parameter estimates are therefore obtained.